Concealed Hinge

 The design features of butt hinges include:

-Leaf Thickness: This is often referred to as the gauge.
+Leaf Thickness: Often referred to as gauge.

 Extreme temperatures enable metals to harden or soften.
 Most of the time, after being heated to make it malleable, metal for hinges is cast or forged into the necessary shape.
 By heating or freezing a material, heat-treating can change its physical, and possibly, chemical characteristics.
 On the other hand, cold working is a kind of metalworking that strengthens the metal by shaping it without the use of heat.
 In this method, the metal is put under mechanical stress to permanently alter its crystalline structure.
 This procedure receives its name because it is carried out below the metal's recrystallization point.
 Steel, aluminum, and copper are frequently subjected to cold working, which increases their tensile strength and hardness.

-In the casting process, liquid metal is poured into a cavity in a mold that has the product's shape.
-Casting is one of the oldest methods utilized to produce metal hinges.
-A copy of the desired shape is created onto a piece of wood, metal, plastic, or plaster to create a cast hinge.
-For the barrel, an extra sculpture made of metal or sand hollows out the interior.
-The next step is to prepare the mold, which involves packing a special kind of sand around the design housed in a frame called a flask.
+In the casting process, liquid metal is poured into a mold cavity shaped like the desired product.
+Casting is among the oldest methods used for manufacturing metal hinges.
+A pattern of the desired shape is first created in wood, metal, plastic, or plaster to form a mold for the hinge.
+For the hollow part of the hinge, an additional core made of metal or sand is used.

 Extra material from a workpiece must be removed in order to shape it into a hinge component when utilizing the cutting and milling process.
 This can be done using modern techniques including waterjet or laser cutting, as well as with more traditional shearing, sawing, shrilling, and cutting methods.